renatamoss/currency_app/README.md

 # currency_app

-This is a project developed in Vue JS with the purpose of studying Composition API.
+This is a project developed in Vue JS with the purpose of studying **Composition API**.
 Consuming data from a currency quotes API, with Axios authentication.
 The Spectre.css framework was used for styling.

 ## Project Preview:
 **https://currency-app-renatamoss.vercel.app/**